wanlipu/airflow-de/README.md

 ## Project Description
-In this project, I will apply what I've learned on Apache Airflow and data pipelines to build an ETL pipeline.
+In this project, I will apply Apache Airflow and data pipelines to build an ETL pipeline.
 To complete the project, I will need to load data from S3, process the data into analytics tables using Apache Airflow, and load them back into S3.

 ## Dataset